schopenhauer/bicherwuerm/README.md

 ### Minimal configuration

-By default, the app uses SQLite and MariaDB/MySQL in development and production environments respectively.
-In production, the app picks up the `DATABASE_URL` environment variable:
+By default, the app uses SQLite in development and MariaDB/MySQL in production environments respectively.
+The app picks up the `DATABASE_URL` environment variable in production:

 ```
 mysql2://username:password@host:port/database